-Tesla Model 3 Performance gets its supercar note from a Milltek Sport ‘active sound system’
+The Tesla Model 3 Performance gets its supercar exhaust note from a Milltek Sport ‘active sound system’

-Tesla Inc might not be the favourite car brand among ‘proper’ automotive enthusiasts, but one cannot deny that the California-based company has set a high benchmark in the field of electric mobility.
-Model 3, the most affordable product from Tesla, is a well-rounded package (especially in its Performance avatar) which showcases stiff competition to other ICE alternatives that cost way more.
+Tesla Inc might not be the most favourite car manufacturer among ‘proper’ automotive enthusiasts, but one cannot deny that the California-based company has set a high benchmark in the field of electric mobility.
+The most affordable product from Tesla, Model 3 is a well-rounded package (especially in ‘Performance’ avatar).
+In fact, the EV showcases stiff competition against ICE alternatives carrying substantially higher price tags.

-As a famous automotive YouTuber coins it, Tesla Model 3 is full of “quirks and features”.
-However, this particular Tesla Model 3 Performance places the bar a bit higher.
+As a famous automotive YouTuber coins it, the Tesla Model 3 is full of “quirks and features”.
+However, this particular Model 3 Performance places the bar a bit higher.
 It is equipped with an ‘active sound system’ developed by Milltek Sport — one of the leading performance exhaust manufacturers in the world.
-In other words, this Tesla can sound like a V12 supercar.
+The system can make the EV sound like a V12 supercar.
 Check out the video by Archie Hamilton Racing to know more:

-Coming back to Milltek Sport active sound system, the unit is not merely a speaker which funnels fake exhaust notes (there are lots of cars which do this).
+Coming back to Milltek Sport’s active sound system, the unit is not merely a speaker which funnels fake exhaust notes (there are many cars that do).
 Instead, it is a sound generator kit fitted under the vehicle to replicate exhaust notes in the most convincing way.
-The characteristics of exhaust can be adjusted using a dedicated smartphone app.
-As of now, the system has only a few exhaust notes on offer and Milltek Sport will be providing more choices via app updates.
-This system costs roughly 1,200 GBP in the UK (more than Rs 1 lakh).
-Sound output is quite linear to blend with the gearless powertrain.
+The characteristics of the note can be adjusted using a dedicated smartphone app.
+Currently, the system has only a few exhaust notes on offer.
+Milltek Sport will be providing more choices in the future via OTA updates.
+At a price tag of roughly GBP 1,200 in the UK (more than Rs 1 lakh), the sound output is quite linear to blend with the EV’s shift-free powertrain.